 - Look for the clinic’s membership in ASRM and SART;

 - Make sure the lab is accredited by one of the organizations listed above;

 - Research disciplinary proceedings against physicians by accessing state medical board’s records.
 Commercial companies also provide reports on physician conduct;

 - Inquire about the clinic’s labeling protocol—do they use at least two unique identifiers for all vials, specimens, etc.?
 Does the embryologist personally verify the patient’s identity on the day of retrieval?
 Is there a second embryologist present as well?
 What documentation is required for taking sperm samples?
 What is the policy for handling mistakes?
 Are errors disclosed?

 Measures such as these can help to reduce the chance of an error.
 But fertility treatment is not a risk-free endeavor.
 Bad outcomes are always a possibility.
 Where the bad outcome involves loss, damage to or mistaken transfer of embryos or gametes, the physician or clinic may be liable for damages if the error resulted from fault on the part of the physician or lab.
 It should be stressed that damage to embryos and gametes while in storage can occur for any number of reasons, and physicians cannot guarantee the survival or quality of the embryos or gametes; nor can they assure implantation or a successful pregnancy.
 Nonetheless, when errors do occur because of physician or lab error, patients may be able to sue to recover damages and always have the option of making a complaint to the appropriate agency.

-Deborah L. Forman, J.D. is a Professor of Law, Whittier Law School, Of Counsel, International Fertility Law Group and a member of The American Fertility Association’s Legal Advisory Council
+Deborah L. Forman, J.D. is a Professor of Law, Whittier Law School, Of Counsel, International Fertility Law Group and a member of Path2Parenthood’s Legal Advisory Council